 So why not consider adjusting your mortgage payments to get the most out of your dollars?

-Let’s say that the average mortgage balance in the country is around $250,000, at about 4 per cent with a 30 year amortization, making the average mortgage payment $1,188 per month.
-This means the average mortgagor currently pays roughly $14,256 per year.
-Upping this by two per cent equates less than $300 that first year.
-Would you notice roughly $23 extra per month?
+Let’s say that the average mortgage balance in the country is around $500,000, at about 4.84% with a 25-year amortization, making the average mortgage payment $2,863 per month.
+This means the average homeowner pays roughly $34,356 per year.
+Upping this by two percent equates to less than $700 that first year.
+Would you notice a roughly $57 increase per month?

 You may also want to implement this strategy in conjunction with a switch to bi-weekly accelerated mortgage payments.
-Using the example above, switching to bi-weekly would mean making 26 payments of roughly $594, for a total contribution of $15,444, to your mortgage per year.
-That’s already nearly $1,200 more per annum than a monthly payment would allot, and would slice over four years off your 30 year amortization.
-Couple that with a two per cent increase to your mortgage payments per annum and you will have your mortgage paid down in less than 20 years.
+Using the example above, switching to bi-weekly would mean making 26 payments of roughly $1,431, for a total contribution of $37,206 to your mortgage per year.

-For more information, and help number crunching, contact your mortgage broker or lender.
-Alternatively where possible, and where you are comfortable doing so, manage your proactive mortgage changes online.
+For more information and to get help with number crunching, contact your mortgage broker or lender.
+Where possible, and where you are comfortable doing so, manage your mortgage changes online.

 This article was provided by CanEquity.com.

 Published: May 13, 2011